suthatta/databases/Week1/MAKEME.md

 # Homework week 1
 ```
-Write a node-JS program to
+Using MySQL-client
-1. create a database world
+1. create a database new_world
 2. create a table country
 3. create a table city
 4. Insert 10-20 rows in each table with relevant fields.